The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 5. Economic Justice & Accessibility of Veterinary Care

-The IIIVE stands in absolute opposition to financial opportunism and the institutionalisation of predatory pricing.
+IIIVE stands in absolute opposition to financial opportunism and the institutionalisation of predatory pricing.
 We audit and expose billing practices that unreasonably prioritise corporate profit margins over patient access.

 We reject any economic model that defaults to price-fixing or restricts veterinary care to the affluent.
 Further, we hold that it is a violation of fundamental ethics to prey upon the vulnerability and emotional distress of pet owners.

 The Institute identifies and exposes unconscionable conduct.
-That is, the exploitation of pet parents (including and especially in moments of crisis and critical decision-making, whether this applies collectively or individually) who are in no position to protect their own interests, and who may find themselves subject to untenable decisions by virtue of generally predatory pricing practices or real-time financial opportunism.
+That is, the exploitation of pet parents (including and especially in moments of crisis and critical decision-making, whether this applies collectively or individually) who may be in no position to protect their own interests, and who may find themselves subject to untenable decisions by virtue of generally predatory pricing practices or real-time financial opportunism.

 READERS & INTERESTED PET PARENTS: The International Institute for Improvement in Veterinary Ethics (IIIVE) will be the subject of progressive structural establishment and a phased public-facing roll-out.
 The Customer & The Constituent team looks forward to bringing you regular progress reports.